HuseyinSimsek7904/FantasticPhysics/README.md

 - **Space** key will make the simulation run/stop.
 - **Mouse wheel** will make the camera zoom in/out.
 - **+ and -** keys will increase/decrease the simulation time step.
+- **R** key will delete all particles and create random particles.
+Number of particles is equal to the area.
 - If a particle is selected, **D** key will only delete that particle.
 - If no particles are selected, **D** key will delete all the particles.